sdeck51/jekyll-now/_posts/2017-4-5-LargeClassificationTransferLearning.md

     }
     ...

-Each class also should have a name for us humans to easily understand what the classes are.
-This file maps the class id to a class name.
+Since inception v3 was trained on 1000 classes it has a 1000 vector output, representing the probability that the input is each class.
+There are more than 1000 classes in the Imagenet dataset so we need to know what each output represents, in terms of physical output on the model and the class id it belongs to.
+This paired with the mapping file above will allow us to correctly state predictions in the network in a human readable way.

 Each of these files are needed to be able to load up the Inception v3 model, and then classify and understand the output of classification.
 From this we can parse the files to get class values and class ids from the dataset that was used to train Inception v3.

-Look at the code for more detail on how this is done.
+{% highlight python %}
+id_to_name = {}

+path = os.path.join(model_directory, map_id_to_name)
+with open(file=path, mode='r') as file:
+    #read entire file
+    lines = file.readlines()
+    for line in lines:
+        #strip out new line
+        line = line.replace("\n", "")
+        #get token strings between tab character
+        tokens = line.split("\t")
+        #get token ids and names
+        uid = tokens[0]
+        name = tokens[1]
+        #each name is accessed via its id
+        id_to_name[uid] = name
+{% endhighlight %}

+{% highlight python %}
+id_to_class = {}
+class_to_id = {}

+path = os.path.join(model_directory, map_id_to_class)
+with open(file=path, mode='r') as file:
+    # read entire file
+    lines = file.readlines()

+    for line in lines:
+        if line.startswith("  target_class: "):
+            #split and grad second token as value
+            tokens = line.split(": ")
+            uclass = int(tokens[1])

+        elif line.startswith("  target_class_string: "):
+            # get tokens
+            tokens = line.split(": ")
+            # second token is the string
+            uid = tokens[1]
+            # strip quotations from token
+            uid = uid[1:-2]
+            # add to dictionary
+            id_to_class[uid] = uclass
+            class_to_id[uclass] = uid
+{% endhighlight %}

+The above code takes the mapping files and creates dictionaries that can be used to determine the class names.

 ### Building the Model

+After we have downloaded the model, and loaded the mapping scheme into our dictionaries we can load our model into the Tensorflow graph. because the model is already defined we don't have to build the parts from scratch.
+What we'll need

 After we have an understanding of the files we can now build the model as a graph in tensorflow.
 This is fairly simple as a user to do as the tensorflow api is native with the model file's .pd format.